 Kratom Helps Relieve My Neuropathy Pain

-By Robert Dinse, Guest Columnist
+/By Robert Dinse, Guest Columnist

 I suffer from diabetic peripheral neuropathy.
 I can best describe the pain as something akin to being doused in gasoline and then having a match tossed on me.
 Pretty much everything from the neck down at times is involved in severe burning pain.

+Over time I've been placed on a number of combinations of anti-depressants and anti-seizure medications with various degrees of effectiveness.
 Presently I am on Lyrica and nortriptyline, an anti-depressant.
 So far this seems to be the best compromise between sedation and pain.

 I actually got slightly better pain control with amitriptyline, another anti-depressant, but nortriptyline helps my mood more and since Lyrica negatively impacts my mood but greatly reduces my pain, this seems to be the best compromise.